(866) 615-9507

 Who Pays Health Insurance While on Long-Term Disability_ Image

 A long-term disability changes your life.
 In addition to coping with your medical condition, you may worry about how you will pay your bills and support yourself and your family.
 One of the most pressing concerns is often health insurance.
 How will you maintain coverage while you are unable to work?
+Understanding who pays health insurance while on long-term disability is crucial.

 Employer-Sponsored Health Insurance